 We are a neuroscience research lab located at the Charite, Berlin, part of the Institute of Integrative Neuroanatomy and member of the NeuroCure Cluster, the Bernstein Center for Computational Neuroscience Berlin (BCCN Berlin) and the GRK 1589 Research Training Group “Sensory Computation in Neural Systems”.
 Our group is also member of the DFG Research Unit “Interneuron Synaptic Plasticity” (FOR 2143).

 Our primary goal is to understand how information is processed and stored in the brain and

 focus on the role of inhibition and iNeurons in cortical, hippocampal circuits.

-We use a combination of neuroanatomical, electrophysiological and computational tools to address these research questions.
+We use a combination of neuroanatomical, electrophysiological and computational tools to address these scientific questions.